-You can also use gum arabic dissolved in water, 1 part gum arabic to 1 part water.
+People also used use gum arabic dissolved in water, 1 part gum arabic to 1 part water.

 A commercial substance in Australia used to be called “Keepegg.”
 It was a waxy, vaseline-like substance in a jar that you’d smear on the egg shells.
-It was used a lot during the Second World War, and by people living in remote places.
-Even Dame Edna mentions her family using it while she was growing up.
+It was used a lot during the Second World War, particularly by people living in remote places.
+Even Dame Edna mentioned her family using it while she was growing up.